 2.B.3.
-Develop and extend your knowledge of the theoretical, historical and social contexts in which music is practiced and presented.
+Develop and extend your knowledge of the theoretical and historical contexts in which music is practiced and presented.

 2.B.4.
-Exhibit knowledge of musical styles relevant to your artistic practice, and advanced and critical understanding of their associated performing traditions.
+Exhibit knowledge of musical styles relevant to your artistic practice, and an advanced and critical understanding of their associated performing traditions.

 2.B.5.
-Develop, present and realise programmes, underpinned by a personal artistic vision, that are coherent and suitable to a wide range of different performing contexts.
+Develop, present and realise programmes that are coherent and suitable to a wide range of different and new performing contexts.